 You might be surprised that “subjective skin reactions” are even a thing but there are a lot of factors that can fuel such subconscious reaction including the fear of chemicals, aka chemophobia, which I will write about soon, or other factors like stress (although this might partially count as objective, it is very difficult to separate).

 In subjective cases no medical signs of irritation are detected but the sufferers can experience feelings such as itching, burning, stinging, a tight sensation and more, and usually complain of such effects when using substances that “are not known to be irritants”.
-This was a statement in one of the published research papers I read and I found it very interesting for two reasons: have the researchers taken into consideration that: (a) perhaps those substances are irritant for some and not others (b) perhaps there are levels of sensitivity, some being more sensitive than the sensitive (hyper sensitive?).
+This is a very interesting statement for two reasons: (a) perhaps those substances are irritant for some and not others (b) perhaps there are levels of sensitivity, some being more sensitive than the sensitive (hyper sensitive?).

 There is an interesting study by T. Yokota et al. that classifies sensitive skin in three types in an attempt to provide the right type of treatment for the right sensitivity type.
 I would personally love to see more research into these.
 But while the idea of a psychosomatic response (psychological influence into a physical response) might sound strange, it is actually fairly common for psychological responses to manifest in physical symptoms for whatever reason (you don’t have to suffer from a mental disease for this to happen).